voondo/deface/README.markdown

 Caveats
 ======
+Deface uses the amazing Nokogiri library (and in turn libxml) for parsing HTML / view files, in some circumstances either Deface's own pre-parser or libxml's will fail to correctly parse a template.
+You can avoid such issues by ensuring your templates contain valid HTML.
+Some other caveats include:

-Due to the use of the Nokogiri library for parsing HTML / view files you need to ensure that your layout views include doctype, html, head and body tags in a single file, as Nokogiri will create such elements if it detects any of these tags have been incorrectly nested.
+1. Ensure that your layout views include doctype, html, head and body tags in a single file, as Nokogiri will create such elements if it detects any of these tags have been incorrectly nested.

-Parsing will fail and result in invalid output if ERB blocks are responsible for closing a HTML tag what was opened normally, i.e. don't do this:
+2. Parsing will fail and result in invalid output if ERB blocks are responsible for closing a HTML tag what was opened normally, i.e. don't do this:

       <div <%= ">" %>